SkymanOne/folidity/reports/main.typ

 Afterwards, the function's parameters are added to the scope as a variable.
 The variables are added in the order as they are described to maintain the valid stack of symbol tables that is used to control the variable access as explained later.

-Having resolved the function's signature, the crate has finished resolving signatures of declarations and is ready to resolve `st` blocks.
+Having resolved the function's signature, the crate has finished resolving declaration signatures and is ready to resolve `st` blocks.

-Resolving `st` blocks in declarations is done by simply resolving a list of expressions as explained in @Chapter:Expressions.
+Resolving `st` blocks in declarations is done by simply resolving a list of expressions, as explained in @Chapter:Expressions.
 During each resolution stage, the scope of the declaration is provided to enable the variable lookup in expressions.

 The final stage of the semantic resolution is to resolve the functions' bodies.
 This is done by inspecting the list of statements with injected the injected function's scope which is explained in @Chapter:Statements.